Zinabuf/GCIM/README.md

 ~~~

 **Example data**
 <div align="justify">To conduct a GCIM analysis, the input data must follow the same format as required for GxEprs, particularly in the discovery dataset.
-The only distinction arises in the target dataset, where the squared terms of the exposure variables are not necessary.
-I've included an example analysis using the accompanying R script below to show the implementation.</div>
+The only distinction arises in the target dataset, where the squared term of the exposure variable is not necessary.
+I've included an example analysis using the accompanying R script below to show the implementation.
+ ##Note: The squared term of the exposure variable has no role in modeling only for the dataframe, so it can be any value.</div>

 Data structure
 <div align="justify">After splitting the data into two independent subsets, we designated one as the discovery dataset and the other as the target dataset.
 The discovery dataset contains all necessary inputs, including genotype data, the outcome and exposure phenotypes, as well as covariates used for adjustment.
 This dataset is used to conduct both GWAS (for the exposure variable) and GWEIS (for the outcome variable).
 The target dataset, in contrast, is reserved for detecting the direction of GxE interactions using the PRS derived from the analyses in the discovery dataset.